KatherineMichel/digital-commonplace/README.md

 https://wsvincent.com/django-tips-makemigrations-command/ | Django Tips #1: makemigrations command - William S. Vincent
-https://github.com/wsvincent/drfx | wsvincent/drfx: A framework for launching new Django Rest Framework projects quickly. https://wsvincent.com/learning-django/ | Learning Django: What Makes it Hard? - William S. Vincent -->
+https://github.com/wsvincent/drfx | wsvincent/drfx: A framework for launching new Django Rest Framework projects quickly. https://wsvincent.com/learning-django/ | Learning Django: What Makes it Hard? - William S. Vincent

+https://twitter.com/wsv3000/status/1137100630072471553 | William Vincent on Twitter: "And if you like @restframework here's my starter project for that now configured as a Github template. https://t.co/Hzd6ZWcqlc Once I'm done with https://t.co/35KztBCzVL have a number of updates I want to make to this and DjangoX."
+-->

 ### High Performance Python